embarklabs/embark/README.md

 Installation
 ======
-Requirements: geth (1.6.5 or higher recommended, 1.6.0 or lower for whisper v1 support; whisper v5 support coming soon), node (6.9.1 or higher is recommended) and npm
+Requirements: geth (1.6.7 or higher recommended), node (6.9.1 or higher is recommended) and npm
-Optional: testrpc (3.0 or higher) if using the simulator or the test functionality.
+Optional: testrpc (3.0 or higher) if using the simulator
 Further: depending on the dapp stack you choose: [IPFS](https://ipfs.io/)

 ```Bash